Table of Contents

 Patients with ARPKD might present at birth with enlarged flank masses that may complicate delivery.
 These babies will also have Potter facies (parrot beak nose, low-set ears) and abnormal limbs.
 Older infants may present with abdominal distention due to renal masses or hepatosplenomegaly.
 Hypertension can be severe and can be the presenting symptom.

 Laboratory Evaluation and Diagnosis of ARPKD

-Ultrasonography is the primary diagnostic method, particularly among neonates although definitive diagnosis sometimes may require biopsy.
+Ultrasonography is the primary diagnostic method, particularly among neonates, although a definitive diagnosis sometimes may require a biopsy.
 Genetic testing can also be used when clinical criteria are not met.
 Renin levels are usually normal.

 Neonatal survival is dependent on ventilation and intensive care unit treatment.
-Hypertention needs to be treatment preferably with ACE inhibitors.
-Once chronic kidney disease develops, patients may require iron supplements and erythropoietin for anemia; calcium, phosphate binders and suppressors of the parathyroid to prevent metabolic bone disease and growth hormone to fend off the effects of uremia on growth.
+Hypertension needs to be treated preferably with ACE inhibitors.
+Once chronic kidney disease develops, patients may require iron supplements and erythropoietin for anemia, calcium, phosphate binders and suppressors of the parathyroid to prevent metabolic bone disease, and growth hormone to fend off the effects of uremia on growth.

 Prognosis for ARPKD

 Prognosis varies considerably.
 Patients who are born with oligohydramnios most often die due to pulmonary complications.
 Patients who survive the neonatal period can still develop chronic kidney disease, although prognosis has improved due to renal transplants.
 Congenital hepatic fibrosis can still lead to significant morbidity.